sclem/k8s-homelab/README.md

 #### ingress

-Separate nginx ingress classes are created per network, "lan", "wg", and "cloud" for home (with ssl), tailscale, and wan access respectively.
+Separate nginx ingress classes are created per network, "lan", "wg", and "cloud-oracle" for home (with ssl), tailscale, and wan access respectively.
 Allows selective control over what is exposed per-network.